CSCfi/csc-env-eff/hands-on/singularity/singularity_extra_replicating-conda.md

 Conda is a usefull tool for installing software with complex dependencies.
 It has, however, some problems, especially on systems like Puhti.

-The main problems are related to storage: Conda environments can be quite large and can have tens of thousands of files.
+The main problems are related to storage: Conda environments can be quite large, and can have tens of thousands of files.
 Just 3-4 environments are enough to fill the basic quota of project's /projapp directory.